Schengen Information System: Participating nations

-Information in SIS is shared among the institutions of countries participating in the Schengen Agreement Application Convention (SAAC).
+Information in SIS is shared among the authorities of countries participating in the Schengen Area.
 The five original participating countries were France, Germany, Belgium, the Netherlands, and Luxembourg.
 Twenty-two additional countries joined the system since its creation: Spain, Portugal, Italy, Austria, Greece, Finland, Sweden, Switzerland, Denmark, Iceland, Norway, Estonia, the Czech Republic, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia, Slovenia, Liechtenstein, Croatia, Bulgaria and Romania.
 Among the current participants, Iceland, Liechtenstein, Norway, and Switzerland are members of the European Free Trade Association but not of the European Union.

-Although Ireland and the United Kingdom operate a Common Travel Area and had not signed the Schengen Agreement Application Convention (when the United Kingdom was still an EU member), they had the right to take part in Schengen co-operation under the terms of the Treaty of Amsterdam.
+Although Ireland and the United Kingdom operate a Common Travel Area and do not apply Schengen acquis (when the United Kingdom was still an EU member), they had the right to take part in justice and home affairs co-operation under the terms of the Treaty of Amsterdam.
 Ireland joined the law enforcement aspect on 1 January 2021 and has "full operational capacity" since March 2021.
 As a consequence of Brexit, the UK lost access to the system on 31 December 2020.
-(UK law enforcement did 571 million searches in the database in 2019 alone) and does not expect to regain any access before 2027 at the earliest.

-Introduction

-SIS information is stored according to the legislation of each participating country.
-There are more than 46 million entries (called "alerts") in SIS, most about lost identity documents.
-Person alerts make up around 1.9 percent of the database (about 885,000 records).
-Each alert contains information such as: name, date of birth, gender, nationality, aliases, arms or history of violence, the reason for the alert and the action to be taken if the person is encountered.
-SIS does not record travellers' entries and exits from the Schengen Area.